cityofsomerville/stat_dashboard_pipeline/README.md

 City of Somerville's Somerstat Dashboard pipeline code.

 ## Intro
-This code hits several endpoints based on clients built to the API specs, grooms and deidentifies data to city spec, and uploads the groomed data into Socrata (and other) endpoints.
+This code hits several endpoints based on clients built to the API specs, grooms and deidentifies data to city spec, and uploads the groomed data into prepared Socrata endpoints.

+This is the companion repo to the [stat_dashboard_frontend](https://github.com/cityofsomerville/stat_dashboard_frontend)

+## Issues
+Please file found bugs or other issues here in the github repo, it's maintained and monitored.
+Would you like to contribute a fix?
+Please do!

 ## Install
 <!-- NOTE: This may be replaced by a pypi package, TBD. -->